GuildCrafts/skills/A_TRAIL.md

 ### Terminal

 - [ ] can turn on infinite scroll back buffer on iTerm 2
-- [ ] can got back and forward one word with a key stroke
+- [ ] can go back and forward one word with a key stroke

 _Resources_